artikofman/hello-world/README.md

 I am a CS student, learning at Ariel-University (Israel).
 I also work in company that develops municipal management softwares.

-I don't realy know right now what exactly i
+I don't realy know right now what exactly i will and want to do in my GitHub account.
+I make this step as a part of programming-worlds' doorway.